What is emergency contraception (EC)?

 Where can I get emergency contraception?

-You can get ECPs without a prescription from your doctor, pharmacy, walk-in clinic, youth clinic, sexual health clinic, women’s health or sexual assault centres, or hospital emergency rooms.
+You can get progestin only ECPs without a prescription from your doctor, pharmacy, walk-in clinic, youth clinic, sexual health clinic, women’s health or sexual assault centres, or hospital emergency rooms.
+The ulipristal ECP requires a prescription from your health care provider.

 You can get ECPs in advance for use in case of an emergency.
 Emergency contraception should not be used for regular birth control.